lispeak/lispeak/README.md

 # Lispeak

-Lispeak is a project to create a constructed language
+Lispeak is a constructed language. <br/>
+Lispeak text can be either natural language speech or executable computer program.

 ## Inspiration